 Assuming that your company’s Pro-speedz Smartphones (which use 5G technology) are manufactured in Vietnam and sold in mainly Japan and Korea.
-To keep things simple, we will omit other factors such as standard and coverage.
+To keep things simple, we will omit other factors such as standards and remaining life.
 Today, OPPO has approached you with this 5G SEP portfolio:

 We can also see the global status of 5G SEPs under the same criteria:

-However, if we examine the global coverage of OPPO’s 5G SEPs, we can see that OPPO has no SEPs in Vietnam, and only one 5G active SEP family can be found in South Korea.
-In Japan, we can find 97 5G SEP families with at least one active member.
+However, if we examine the global coverage of OPPO’s 5G SEPs, we can see that OPPO has no SEPs in Vietnam, and only four 5G active SEP families can be found in South Korea.
+In Japan, we can find 574 5G SEP families with at least 122 active members.

-By mapping your product’s location of manufacturing and sales, we find that only the OPPO’s SEPs deployed in Japan can be asserted.
-This changes OPPO’s share to 97/3,279 = 2.96% (3,279 is the total number of active 5G SEPs in Japan), which is much lower than the 5.87% we calculated earlier.
+By mapping your product’s location of manufacturing and sales, we find that only the OPPO’s SEPs deployed in Japan can be significantly asserted.
+If we only consider the SEPs deployed in Japan, this changes OPPO’s share to 122/9,267 = 1.32% (9,267 is the total number of active 5G SEPs in Japan), which is much lower than the 4.16% we calculated earlier.
 Although it may be difficult to use this as the final rate reached in a licensing agreement, the reasoning and numbers will be a good way to start the next round of negotiations.

-In the upcoming 5G era, regional rates may become ever more prominent with the deployment of 5G technology becoming ever more region-specific, in instances of smart cities or like the smolt farms located in southern Chile.
+In the upcoming 5G era, regional rates may become ever more prominent with the deployment of 5G technology becoming ever more region-specific, in instances of smart cities or like the 5G RuralFirst project for 5G farming.